babam-19/For-Trent/README.md

 ## Acknowledgments

 This lovely project could not have been completed without the following libraries and projects:
-[Python GUI Programming Maze Game Tutorial](https://github.com/x4nth055/pythoncode-tutorials/tree/master/gui-programming/maze-game) repository by Michael Maranan for their maze game example, which served as a valuable reference and inspiration for our project.
+[Python GUI Programming Maze Game Tutorial](https://github.com/x4nth055/pythoncode-tutorials/tree/master/gui-programming/maze-game) repository by Michael Maranan.